MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 leaves two important considerations going forward, download throughput and storage.

+Download throughput is the main issue as downloading just 100,000 replays would take 100 hours with that throughput.
+One obvious way to alleviate this issue would be to distribute the downloading of replay files across multiple virtual machines which are logged into different accounts across different IP addresses.

+The other issue is the storage of all of these files.
+I personally don't have the storage space to store 1.3TB worth of replay files every patch, so let's look to the cloud.
+On the Google Cloud Platform (GCP), the cost of standard storage per GB per month is $0.02 (as of 03/09/2021), which means that storing just 100,000 replays would cost 1,300GB * $0.02 which is $26 dollars a month.
+Standard storage would only be required when analysing replay files or their data processed form.
+When the system has matured and we only need to store the data longer term to be fed into a working MLOps training system, we can use nearline storage which costs half as much which is $13 dollars a month.

+Different storage providers may be a better choice depending on how the project goes, however, I would like to take advantage of Google BigQuery as it provides a very powerful tool to query TBs worth of data very quickly.

 ### Issues and Solutions Regarding ROFL Replays

 The key issue regarding rofl replays are that the encr